Rurouni/MassiveOnlineUniversalServerEngine/README.md

 	+ async: for server side(full 4.5 async/await power)
 	+ Unity3d: uses custom Future class and targets .Net 3.5 as Task is not available under Unity
-+ High level dispatching core working on top of any transport library (you need only to implement 2 interfaces) +Photon and RakNet and Lidgren already supported
++ High level dispatching core working on top of any transport library (you need only to implement 2 interfaces)
+	+ Photon and RakNet and Lidgren already supported
 + Nodes discover each other and join into cluster via Isis2
 	+ cluster view is same across all nodes and is delivered via virtual synchrony epochs
 + Actors are automatically distributed across nodes